saschaklatt/gridl/README.md

 ## Documentation

-* For detailed information have a look at [the JSDoc of gridl v0.9.0](https://klattiation.github.io/gridl/docs/gridl/0.9.0/index.html)
+* For detailed information have a look at our [documentation](https://klattiation.github.io/gridl/docs/gridl/0.9.0/index.html)
-* See the [changelog](docs/changelog.md) for updates in each version
+* See the [changelog](https://github.com/klattiation/gridl/wiki/Changelog) for updates in each version

 ## Features